France-ioi/algorea-devdoc/access-rights/items.md

 ### Granted permissions table (permissions_granted)

 The `permissions_granted` table express the raw permissions given to a group on an item.
 One permission entry matches exactly one group, one item, one *source group* and one *origin*.
 The *source group* is the group from which the destination group has received the permission.
 Only the managers of this *source group* are able to revoke or modify this permission.
 The *origin* is the process which has allocated this permission (group permission, unlocking, ...).
-There may be several permissions for a same *(group, item)*, e.g., multiple access to the same task given to an end-user by several groups he is member of.
+There may be several permissions for a same *(group, item)*, e.g., multiple permissions to the same task given to an end-user by several groups he is member of.

 The attributes of this table are the following:
 * group_id, item_id, source_group_id, origin [PK]